-In the simplest of forms, an audio interface is really nothing more than a piece of equipment that connects your microphone (as well as any other instruments) directly to your production computer.
+In the simplest of forms, an audio interface (such as the Focusrite Scarlett) is really nothing more than a piece of equipment that connects your microphone (as well as any other instruments) directly to your production computer.

 Some people look at audio interfaces and think of them as an unnecessary component that just complicates a home recording studio, but nothing could be further from the truth.

 Sure, there are definitely microphones out there that allow you to connect directly to your computer without an interface.
 But these are aimed at consumers and are usually just for podcasting.
 Plus in the context of a modern DAW, USB mics offer nowhere near the level of flexibility that audio interfaces do.

 The overwhelming majority of these solutions include USB or Thunderbolt connections that go directly to your computer.
 This integrates easily into your production set up, and without an interface, there’s really no other way to record professional-quality audio with your DAW.

 Audio interfaces almost always have preamps, allowing you to connect all different kinds of microphones and instruments that may not have enough “juice” for recording and mixing alone.

 On top of all that, audio interfaces offer many more inputs than a traditional PC soundcard.
 Good luck finding an XLR socket on your computer as well!

 Apollo Twin USB for Windows lets you record and mix through the full range of UAD Powered Plug-Ins — including vintage EQs, compressors, reverbs, tape machines and more — at near-zero latency, regardless of your audio software buffer size.